The Varicella titer (Chickenpox titer) is a blood test that measures the Varicella IgG antibody level.

+The varicella titer itself is, simply put, a blood test that check whether someone is considered immune to the chickenpox or not.
+Varicella immunity comes from having antibodies in your blood produced by your immune system that will fight off a varicella virus if you happen to be exposed to it.
 In most cases, people who need to demonstrate immunity through a Varicella titer will be studying or working in a healthcare setting.
-In this type of setting, there is an increased risk of being exposed to someone who has an active form of the varicella-zoster virus in their body (e.g. someone with the chickenpox).
-Schools and healthcare facilities are often required to make sure that anyone stepping into a healthcare setting has demonstrated immunity ahead of time through the blood test in the event of an inadvertent exposure.
+In this type of setting, there is an increased risk of being exposed to someone who has an active form of the varicella-zoster virus in their body (i.e. someone with the chickenpox).
+Schools and healthcare facilities are often required to make sure that anyone stepping into a healthcare setting has demonstrated immunity to varicella ahead of time through the blood test in the event of an inadvertent exposure.

-A Varicella vaccine is a weakened live version of the actual varicella-zoster virus (sometimes known as just VZV which is why the titer is sometimes known as a VZV titer) and is typically recommended after a negative Varicella titer result.
+The varicella vaccine is a weakened live version of the actual varicella-zoster virus.
+The varicella vaccine is given as part of routine vaccine schedules in the US and is thought to reduce the symptoms and complications from a chickenpox infection by as much as 90 percent.
 The vaccine gives the recipient a very mild form of the chickenpox (usually without symptoms) and this serves as a way to expose the immune system to the infection.
 From this mild vaccine-induced illness, the immune system can develop and store a memory of the varicella-zoster virus and, if exposed in the future, can mount a powerful antibody response to protect the body.

 Although considered a lesser infection in the past, the symptoms of chickenpox can be significant.
 Classic symptoms are blisters filled with fluid that cover the body in addition to fatigue, nausea, and fevers.
 After one week, blisters from the chicken pox form scabs and eventually heal.
-The Varicella titer can be helpful in identifying a current or past infection.
+Our chickenpox blood test can be helpful in identifying a current or past infection.